2577 Litva: Physical characteristics

 In the Tholen taxonomy, Litva is classified as an EU-type, a subtype of the bright E-type asteroids.
 It has also been characterized as a Sl-type and Q-type asteroid by astronomers using the New Technology Telescope at La Silla and by PanSTARRS' photometric survey, respectively.

 Rotation period

 The body has a rotation period between 2.81288 and 2.82 hours, superseding the original measurement that gave 5.618 hours.
 Most recent photometric observation from 2014, gave a refined period of 2.812186 hours, using a statistical Bayesian inference methodology.

-Trinary system
+Satellite system

 In March 2009 the Central Bureau for Astronomical Telegrams announced the discovery of a moon orbiting the asteroid.
-The satellite measures about 1.4 kilometer in diameter and orbits Litva at distance of 21 kilometers, with an orbital period of 1 day, 11 hours, and 53 minutes.
-In 2012, a second satellite orbiting at a distance of 378 kilometers, with a diameter of 1.2 kilometers, was discovered, with a rotation period of 214 days.
+The satellite measures about 1.4 kilometers in diameter and orbits Litva at distance of 21 kilometers, with an orbital period of 1 day, 11 hours, and 53 minutes.
+In 2012, a second satellite orbiting at a distance of 378 kilometers, with a diameter of 1.2 kilometers, was discovered, with a orbital period of 214 days.
 The discovery was announced in late 2013.
-This made 2577 Litva the 11th asteroid discovered to be in a trinary system.
+This made Litva the 11th asteroid discovered to be in a triple system.